| CS 202 Fall 2013 > In-Class Challenge for Thursday, December 5, 2013 |

 The function is given a range specified by two random-access iterators:

-, in the usual way.
+first and last, in the usual way.

 It might be called as follows.